javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/componentes-vm/componentes-vm.en.md

 ---
-title: "Components of a virtual machine in KVM"
+title: "Key components of a virtual machine in KVM"
 date: 2025-10-13T10:00:00+00:00
 description: Learn about the fundamental components of a virtual machine in KVM and how to retrieve detailed information from the hypervisor using virsh.
 tags: [Virtualization,Linux,KVM,VM,Hypervisor,Ubuntu,Debian]
-hero: images/virtualizacion-kvm-linux/introduccion-kvm/componentes-vm.jpg
+hero: images/virtualizacion-kvm-linux/gestion-vm/componentes-vm.png
 ---

 # Components of a virtual machine in KVM